KReguieg/intern-log-template/README.md

 ...and add your changes for week two in it, next monday we are going to review the branch and merge it into main"

 ### ✅My Tasks
+ - Learning about branching and git flow
+- Solid Principles

 ### 📚What I learned
 - Formatting text in TextMesh Pro